 3.2.1 By combining the RI tomogram with the mask image, create a masked RI image that includes only the organoid region.

-3.2.2 Using the masked RI image, calculate quantitative parameters such as organoid volume, protein density, and protein contents.
+3.2.2 Using the masked RI image, calculate quantitative parameters such as organoid volume, protein density, and protein content.

 3.2.2.1 Volume: Compute the total volume of the organoid by multiplying the number of pixels in the segmented mask by the pixel resolution for the X, Y, and Z. Calculate the number of pixels by counting all voxel values in the organoid-labeled mask array, using the built-in MATLAB function Sum.